ceptontech/cepton_ros/README.md

 ## Getting started

+Connect the sensor's ethernet cable to the computer (we recommend using a USB to Ethernet adapter).
+Assign a static IP address to the Ethernet interface of the form 192.168.0.*/16 (e.g. 192.168.0.2/16).
+On Ubuntu, this can be done through the Network Manager GUI.

 The best place to start, is to launch the demo (`roscore` must be running already)

     $ roslaunch cepton demo_single.launch